 Ghosts of Christmas Past: A chilling collection of modern and classic Christmas ghost stories

 This anthology of ghost stories is edited by Tim Martin and contains a great combination of famous and some not so famous writers.
 From Neil Gaiman to M.R.
 James there is a wonderful collection here to read at Christmas.
 One point to consider before purchasing this book is that the story from Neil Gaiman is very short and is perhaps not worth purchasing just if you are buying, in part, to read his story.

-See the articles below for further haunting tales, how to write them, their history and also ghostly book recommendations:
+See the articles below for further haunting tales, how to write them or their history

-The Corpse Light from Dick Donovon: The Corpse Light (Victorian Ghost Story)
+The Corpse Light from Dick Donovan: The Corpse Light (Victorian Ghost Story)

 An audio reading from Jerome K Jerome: The Haunted Mill – A Victorian Christmas Ghost Story

 Animated Ghost and Horror Stories: Animated Horror and Supernatural Stories – From Llama Arts

 A non-fiction article taking an academic look at the history of ghosts: A Concise History of Ghosts and Famous Accounts in Literature

 M.R James and his Ghost Stories: M. R. James and his Ghost Stories